lovnishverma/nielitecommerece/README.md

 # Flask E-Commerce

 A simple e-commerce website built using the Flask framework in Python.
 The application allows users to sign up, log in, and shop seamlessly.
-The platform is hosted on [Glitch](https://glitch.com), making it accessible online.
+The platform is hosted on [Glitch](https://glitch.com), *Note: now it is hosted on render.com* making it accessible online.

 ## Features
 - User authentication (Signup/Login)